 The terms “subnet” and “subnetwork” are synonymous.
 They are used

 There are two types of VPC networks:

-When a custom mode VPC network is created, no subnets are automatically created.
-This type of network provides you with complete control over its subnets.
+When a custom mode network is created, no subnets are automatically created.
+This type of network provides you with complete control over its subnets and IP ranges.
 You decide which subnets to create, in regions you choose, and using IP ranges you specify.

 Considerations for auto mode networks

 Auto mode networks are easy to set up and use, and they are well suited for use cases with these attributes: